 We are happy to help you with any questions.
-Please contact us on the pyradiomics email list.
+Please contact us on the Radiomics community section of the 3D Slicer Discourse.

 We'd welcome your contributions to PyRadiomics.
 Please read the contributing guidelines on how to contribute to PyRadiomics.
 Information on adding / customizing feature classes and filters can be found in the Developers section.